ayatokura/ai-openscale/cloud-interactive-setup.md

     ![Set {{site.data.keyword.pm_short}} instance](images/wos-gs-set-wml.png)

-You are now able to select the deployed models that will be monitored by {{site.data.keyword.aios_short}}.
+You are now able to select the deployed models that you want to monitor by using {{site.data.keyword.aios_short}}.

 ### Provide a set of sample data to your model